 A big part of your list-building and in-game strategy should be reducing variance.
 Re-rolls and modifiers are all about increasing the likelihood of your outcome and reducing the boom-or-bust nature of some actions.
 While you can’t completely remove variance, you want to reduce it as much as possible, so you’ll know what outcomes to expect and how to plan around them if they don’t go to plan.
 A lot of bad plans depend on high-risk, high-reward outcomes.
 As a corollary, avoid things that increase your variance, such as negative modifiers to hit, unless their upside is substantial enough to outweigh the risk.

-There are a lot of outcomes in 40k that aren’t that big a deal.
-You only get one re-roll per phase with your Command Point re-rolls and while it will be tempting to use them all the time, you really want to save them for big opportunities.
+There will be a lot of outcomes in your games that aren’t that big a deal.
+If you have a mechanic like Command Points that give you limited re-rolls (one per phase in 40k), you’re going to need to be judicious about how you use them.
+While it will be tempting to use them all the time, you really want to save them for big opportunities.
 Think multi-meltas and lascannons, not bolters.
-Both in terms of re-rolling hits/wounds/damage and in terms of rolling saves. yeah failing a 2+ save on an AP 0 gun sucks.
+Both in terms of re-rolling hits/wounds/damage and in terms of rolling saves.
+Yes failing a 2+ save sucks.
 But unless taking that wound will cost you big time, save your re-rolls for bigger stuff.
 Another way to think about this is to consider the upside to your re-roll.
 Will a successful re-roll meaningfully improve your chances of winning the game, or significantly reduce your chances of losing?
 If not, don’t waste your time.

-- Use your CP re-rolls high probability events, not longshots
+- Use your re-rolls on high probability events, not longshots

 You’re going to have many opportunities to re-roll dice over the course of a game.
 When you’re picking where you want to do this, pick the moments where your re-roll has a higher chance to succeed.
 Don’t waste CP re-rolling things that give you a 5+ or worse unless it will literally decide the game (see ‘high-upside situations,’ above).
 A corollary to this is if you’re rolling for something like number of shots, you want to re-roll if you get a result of 1 or 2, and sometimes 3, but not if you get a 4 or more as your chances of getting a higher result diminish with a higher original result.